-A dividend or deemed dividend is generally included in the appropriate foreign source income basket based on whether it arose from trade or business activity versus passive activity.
+A dividend or deemed dividend is generally included in the appropriate foreign-source income basket based on whether it arose from trade or business activity versus passive activity.

-FPHCI is generally passive basket foreign source income for the purposes of calculating the foreign tax credit.
+FPHCI is generally passive basket foreign-source income for the purposes of calculating the foreign tax credit.

 Foreign base company sales income (FBSCI) is income derived from either buying products from a related party and selling them or buying products and selling them to a related party, where the products are both made and sold outside the CFC’s country of incorporation.
 FBSCI is taxable to the U.S. shareholders of the foreign corporation when it is earned.

-FBSCI is typically general base foreign source income for the purposes of calculating the foreign tax credit.
+FBSCI is typically general base foreign-source income for the purposes of calculating the foreign tax credit.

 The GILTI inclusion is calculated based on the following equation:

 A separate Sec.
 78 gross-up is calculated for GILTI.
-Though the GILTI basket has foreign tax credits associated with it, there are two significant differences between GILTI foreign tax credits and foreign tax credits in the other foreign source income baskets:
+Though the GILTI basket has foreign tax credits associated with it, there are two significant differences between GILTI foreign tax credits and foreign tax credits in the other foreign-source income baskets:

 Since expenses are allocated against GILTI, a company will incur a current tax payable associated with GILTI despite the allowance of foreign tax credits and Sec.
 250 GILTI deduction.

 Sec.
-250 allows a domestic corporation to deduct 37.5% of its FDII for the 2018 through 2025 tax years.
-For tax years beginning after December 31, 2025, the deduction is reduced to 21.875%.
+250 allows a domestic corporation to deduct 37.5% of its FDII for the 2018-2025 tax years.
+For tax years beginning after Dec.
+31, 2025, the deduction will be reduced to 21.875%.

 The deduction is subject to limitations related to GILTI and taxable income under Sec.
 250(a).